Frequently Asked Questions - Please Read Before registering

 Are tools and material costs covered for my projects?

-Absolutely.
+Yes.
 We highly encourage interdisciplinary activity.
 In the past we have had students take the session from disciplines such as Creative Writing, History, Western American Studies, Sociology, and Anthropology.

 Can I do laundry during the first two weeks?

-You sure can!
+Yes.
+We highly encourage it.
 We have a great tub system and top of the line clothesline for you to wash & hang your clothes in the breeze to dry.
 Simple and easy.

 How does housing work and are the housing costs included?